rainingmp3/differential_drive/PROGRESS.md

 [x] clean the logs, or log differently
 Edgar Dijkstra seems to be a cool man

 Thu aug 21

 Didnt log some stuff
 [] ] PID logic, 3 min deal reall (it wasnt 3 min deal((

 Need to add to set timestep [ ]
-How to set sub and pyb updaterates in meaningful way [ ]
+How to set sub and pub updatet rates in meaningful way [X]